Cannock Mineral Railway: Early proposals

 An ambitious railway scheme called the Derbyshire, Staffordshire & Worcestershire Junction Railway was proposed during the Railway Mania period of 1846.
 It was intended to connect Uttoxeter to Dudley, and by running powers over the North Staffordshire Railway to connect to Manchester.

 The route had been surveyed by Sir John Rennie and George Remington; during the Parliament hearings, Rennie admitted that he had never laid a line through such a thinly populated district.
 This proved to be a fatal remark, as the South Staffordshire Junction Railway (SSJR) Bill was passed in Parliament at the same time.
 The SSJR scheme was for a railway linking Walsall and Dudley, and the DS&WJR proposal included similar ground.
 Two new railways over a thinly populated terrain were unsustainable, and the SSJR scheme looked more fruitful; the DS&WJR Bill was thrown out by the Lords Committee.

 In the next session of Parliament, the SSJR was proposing an additional line, from Walsall to Cannock.
 The DS&WJR too was in Parliament in the next session with a revised scheme.
 Avoiding a second confrontation with the SSJR, it put forward a more modest proposal, a railway from Uttoxeter to Cannock.
 It proposed to make an end-on junction with the North Staffordshire Railway at Uttoxeter, and another at Cannock with the SSJR.
-The Bill passed through Parliament, receiving the Royal Assent on 2 July 1847.
+The bill passed through Parliament, the Derbyshire, Staffordshire and Worcestershire Junction Railway Act 1847 (10 & 11 Vict. c. cx) receiving royal assent on 2 July 1847.
 The authorised share capital was £440,000, and the line was to be 18 miles in length.

 A contractor named George Mould was given the contract to build from Rugeley to Cannock.
-However ten months later on 26 November 1852 the Company's engineer John Addison reported that work had been suspended due to the very bad state of the weather, and the following year on 16 September 1853 he reported that little had been done since his last inspection.
-Addison was criticised by the Board and was suspended, but a month later on 19 December 1853 he was reinstated.
+However ten months later on 26 November 1852 the company's engineer John Addison reported that work had been suspended due to the very bad state of the weather, and the following year on 16 September 1853 he reported that little had been done since his last inspection.
+Addison was criticised by the board and was suspended, but a month later on 19 December 1853 he was reinstated.